cbg-ethz/CTC-SCITE/CTC_SCITE/README.md

 ##    Installation

-**CTC-SCITE** is available as a conda package from Bioconda.
-To install **CTC-SCITE**, please make sure you have conda installed on your machine, .e.g. following [these instructions](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).
+**CTC-SCITE** is available as a conda package from Bioconda for linux-64, linux-aarch64, osx-64 and osx-arm64 architectures.
+To install **CTC-SCITE**, please make sure you have conda installed on your machine, e.g. following [these instructions](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).
 Once conda is installed, you can install **CTC-SCITE** into an environment `env_name` by running the command

 ```bash
 conda create -n env_name -c bioconda ctc-scite